Emissions Reduction Market System

 The Emissions Reduction Market System (ERMS) is a regulatory plan designed to curb emissions of volatile organic material (VOM) in Illinois.
 The ERMS operates under the principles of a cap and trade market system.

 Application and management

 The ERMS applies only to stationary sources that produce over 10 tons of VOMs during a given compliance period.
 The compliance period lasts from the beginning of May to the end of September each year as this is the time period in which the air quality tends to be the lowest.
-The region managed by ERMS, referred to as a nonattainment area for its substandard ozone quality, encompasses the greater metropolitan area of Chicago.
+The region managed by ERMS, referred to as a non-attainment area for its substandard ozone quality, encompasses the greater metropolitan area of Chicago.
 In total, the non-attainment area comprises six counties and three townships in the northeast corner of Illinois.
 Though the ERMS wasn't fully operational until May 2000, the majority of sources were reporting emissions on schedule by 1998.